REtokenDAO/projects/2021/HeroX/sr5/hardware/narrative.md

 > tt = "TokenTown" / 0 (for "Season 0) / wg = "working group" / # = what number of working group

 ## Set!
 [R5]
-* We are currently launching a governance NFT (non-fungible token) limited to 32 at 1 Ethereum (~$3,400) each, as social proof that there is a high demand for this type of housing.
-* We were recently asked to submit a white paper regarding this project to be featured at a leading investment conference in December, 2021, and asked to join several exclusive masterminds for thought leadership.
-> *insert items from the summary slide*
+* TokenTown Colorado ($TTCO) will be launching a "Founding Citizen" utility NFT (Non-Fungible Token) limited to a quantity of 32 (1 $ETH/ea).
+This NFT will provide a component of a hybrid DAO Governance model for TokenTown Colorado.
+This will also indicate desire from the community for this TokenTown housing model.
+* Conversations with potential solutions partners will continue to unfold
+* Finalize on capital stack for TokenTownCO "Phase 1: Parcel Purchase"
+* Complete any necessary local and/or regional zoning and permitting
+* Ongoing Community Governance with $TTCO Founding Citizens

 ## Go!
 [R5]
-> *insert items from the summary slide*
+* Refine process to be scalable
+* RFP for additional American Made Solar contractors
+* Monitor energy savings and usage to optimize
+* Identify future Opportunity Zone parcels next TokenTown communities